 To get started with cold outreach, using a prospecting tool can help you build a list of professional email addresses linked to the businesses you want to contact.

 For example, by using Hunter’s Domain Search and Email Finder tools, you can search for emails by simply using a company name or domain, along with the name of a specific contact if you have one.

 The next step after you have a list of professional emails is to set up an email campaign.

-One of the simplest ways to do this is by using an automated system, like Hunter Campaigns, that allows you to set up your email content easily and even automatically send follow-up emails.
+One of the simplest ways to do this is by using a tool like Hunter Campaigns that allows you to set up automated cold email campaigns.

 Keep in mind your communication will differ between inbound and outbound sales since each channel will require different information at different times, which leads us to the next stage...